-Service Department Telephone Number 603-332-2333
+SERVICE Department Telephone Number 603-332-2333

-Should your firearm require adjustment, repair or refinishing, we strongly recommend that the firearm be returned to the factory.
-There is no other way to ensure that the work will be done by a competent staff of trained technicians.
+Should your T/C muzzleloading firearm require adjustment, repair or refinishing, we strongly recommend that the rifle be returned to the factory for such work.
+There is no other way to ensure that the work will be done by competent staff or trained technicians.
+Send your rifle back to the factory unloaded with a letter describing the problem.